cmd276/Starsiege-Script-Library/README.md

 ## Building Size Project
 A project that is recording the size of the buildings in the game.

-# Wilzuun Scripts Library
-##### By ^TFW^ Wilzuun

-These scripts were not made by ^TFW^Wilzuun.

-They've been borrowed from other authors.

-Possibly even made for this project specifically.

 # Game Types